Highlights from the Ratings and Financial Report for GreenSky Inc. (GSKY)

 GSKY’s Market Performance

-GSKY stocks went down by -1.62% for the week, with a monthly drop of -2.51% and a quarterly performance of -13.43%, while its annual performance rate touched 56.18%.
-The volatility ratio for the week stands at 2.62% while the volatility levels for the past 30 days are set at 3.41% for GreenSky Inc..
-The simple moving average for the period of the last 20 days is -0.23% for GSKY stocks with a simple moving average of 0.95% for the last 200 days.
+GSKY stocks went up by 2.76% for the week, with a monthly drop of -1.38% and a quarterly performance of -12.77%, while its annual performance rate touched 62.99%.
+The volatility ratio for the week stands at 2.49% while the volatility levels for the past 30 days are set at 3.24% for GreenSky Inc..
+The simple moving average for the period of the last 20 days is 3.18% for GSKY stocks with a simple moving average of 3.56% for the last 200 days.

 Analysts’ Opinion of GSKY